Add, remove & assign phone numbers on demand

-All you have to do is compose the message and send.
+All you have to do is compose the message and send it.

-There is also software and service providers that can offer feature-rich mass texting.
+There are also software and service providers that can offer feature-rich broadcast texting.
 However, setting this up can mean more work and more understanding of the mass SMS capabilities.
 And although you might benefit from more features, these will also cost more money.

 Social media might be the right place for showing customers your new products or giving a hint of your personality.
 However, text messaging is the right medium when you need a direct, speedy and concrete outcome, such as showing up for an appointment.